univention/univention-corporate-server/doc/architecture/components/management-system.rst

 System management includes all administrative tasks related to the underlying UCS system.
-These tasks include, for example, UCS system updates, management of apps such as lifecycle and configuration and certificate handling.
+These tasks include, for example, UCS system updates, management of apps such as lifecycle, configuration, and certificate handling.
 The purpose of system management is to simplify the daily tasks of administrators when managing multiple UCS systems.

 The component *Univention Management Console (UMC)* provides the capabilities for system management on UCS and is part of the UCS management system.
 It offers the technology stack for the web interface of the UCS management system. |UMC|
 consists of modules for various management tasks.
-Apps and software packages can deploy their own custom UMC modules and extend the UCS management system.
+Apps and software packages can provide custom UMC modules and extend the UCS management system.

 |UMC| is a central component in UCS for the following reasons: